Generic Name: naloxone hydrochloride

-Opioid Overdose – Known or Suspected: An initial dose of 0.4 mg to 2 mg of naloxone hydrochloride may be administered intravenously.
-If the desired degree of counteraction and improvement in respiratory functions are not obtained, it may be repeated at two-to-three-minute intervals.
-If no response is observed at 10 mg of naloxone hydrochloride have been administered, the diagnosis of opioid-induced or partial opioid-induced toxicity should be questioned.
+Opioid Overdose – Known or Suspected.
+An initial dose of 0.4 mg to 2 mg of naloxone hydrochloride may be administered intravenously.
+If the desired degree of counteraction and improvement in respiratory functions is not obtained, it may be repeated at two to three minute intervals.
+If no response is observed after 10 mg of naloxone hydrochloride have been administered, the diagnosis of opioid-induced or partial opioid-induced toxicity should be questioned.
 Intramuscular or subcutaneous administration may be necessary if the intravenous route is not available.

-Postoperative Opioid Depression: For the partial reversal of opioid depression following the use of opioids during surgery, smaller doses of naloxone hydrochloride are usually sufficient.
+Postoperative Opioid-Induced Depression.
+For the partial reversal of opioid depression following the use of opioids during surgery, smaller doses of naloxone hydrochloride are usually sufficient.
 The dose of naloxone hydrochloride should be titrated according to the patient’s response.
-For the initial reversal of respiratory depression, naloxone hydrochloride should be injected in increments of 0.1 to 0.2 mg intravenously at two-to-three-minute intervals to the desired degree of reversal--i.e., adequate ventilation and alertness without significant pain or discomfort.
+For the initial reversal of respiratory depression, naloxone hydrochloride should be injected in increments of 0.1 to 0.2 mg intravenously at two to three minute intervals to the desired degree of reversal, i.e., adequate ventilation and alertness without significant pain or discomfort.
 Larger than necessary dosage of naloxone may result in significant reversal of analgesia and increase in blood pressure.
-Similarly, too rapid reversal may induce nausea, vomiting, sweating, or circulatory stress.
+Similarly, too rapid reversal may induce nausea, vomiting, sweating or circulatory stress.

 Septic Shock: The optimal dosage of naloxone hydrochloride or duration of therapy for the treatment of hypotension in septic shock patients has not been established (see CLINICAL PHARMACOLOGY).

-Opioid Overdose--Known or Suspected: The usual initial dose in children is 0.01 mg/kg body weight given I.V.
+Opioid Overdose – Known or Suspected.
+The usual initial dose in children is 0.01 mg/kg body weight given intravenously.
 If this dose does not result in the desired degree of clinical improvement, a subsequent dose of 0.1 mg/kg body weight may be administered.
-If an I.V. route of administration is not available, naloxone may be administered I.M. or S.C. in divided doses.
+If an intravenous route of administration is not available, naloxone may be administered intramuscularly or subcutaneously in divided doses.
 If necessary, naloxone hydrochloride injection can be diluted with sterile water for injection.

-Postoperative Opioid Depression: Follow the recommendations and cautions under Adult Postoperative Depression.
-For the initial reversal of respiratory depression naloxone hydrochloride should be injected in increments of 0.005 mg to 0.01 mg intravenously at two- to three-minute intervals to the desired degree of reversal.
+Postoperative Opioid Depression.
+Follow the recommendations and cautions under Adult Postoperative Opioid Depression.
+For the initial reversal of respiratory depression naloxone hydrochloride should be injected in increments of 0.005 mg to 0.01 mg intravenously at two to three minute intervals to the desired degree of reversal.

-Opioid-Induced Depression: The usual initial dose is 0.01 mg/kg body weight administered I.V., I.M., or S.C.
+Opioid-Induced Depression.
+The usual initial dose is 0.01 mg/kg body weight administered intravenously, intramuscularly or subcutaneously.
 This dose may be repeated in accordance with adult administration guidelines for postoperative opioid depression.